 - Parking fees (parking meters, parking garages, etc.)

-*I recommend not tracking gas and vehicle expenses and instead taking the IRS’s standard mileage rate of $.535/mile.
+Pro Tip: I recommend not tracking gas and vehicle expenses and instead taking the IRS’s standard mileage rate of $.585/mile (as of February 2022).

 If you haven’t sent these yet, you’ll need to know their full company name (if applicable), EIN/SSN, and mailing address.
 (You can collect all of this by sending them a W9 to fill out.)
 You’ll need to fill out a 1099-MISC form for each worker and mail a copy to the IRS and the recipient by January 31st.